huazzers/desma126/docs/readings-and-homeplays.md

     - Do the generated results feel meaningful, memorable, merely distinguishable, or pretty much the same?
     - Was there something else about the project that was notable in your experience of it -- the camera, interaction rules, interface, etc. ?

-If you choose to use presentation slides, please share a link to it in the sign up sheet next to your group names.
+Please share a link to any presentation materials in the sign up sheet next to your group names.

+You will share your responses with the rest of the class during lesson time on the day it is due.

 -->